-Appendix C

-Consent Form
+Appendix C: Consent Form

 PT Program - Activity Release

-Realizing that during my courses of instruction in the Ph or activities to fulfill course requirements, I will not be affiliated with the University through a clinical contract, loss which might occur while participating in these activ old the University of Cincinnati, any of its employee , or any employee of these facilities responsible for a s, any facility

-1035 Which might occur while participating in these detri
+Realizing that during my course of instruction in the Physical Therapy Program, I will be involved in various class activities or activities to fulfill course requirements, I will not hold the University of Cincinnati, any of its employees, any facility affiliated with the University through a clinical contract, or any employee of these facilities responsible for any injuries or loss which might occur while participating in these activities.

 Print Name DPT Class

 Signature Date

 Witness Date

 PT Program - Travel Release

-Realizing that during my courses of instruction in the Pl another to work or observe in various facilities.
-I do no or the University of Cincinnati or any of its employees while being transported. t hold the facility in which I am studying, the driver o f the vehicle,
+Realizing that during my course of instruction in the Physical Therapy Prog another to work or observe in various facilities.
+I do not hold the facility ir or the University of Cincinnati or any of its employees responsible for any while being transported. which I am studying, the driver of the vehicle,

 Print Name DPT Class

 Signature Date

 Witness Date

 Video/Photography Consent Release

-l. give my consent to have a faculty, staff or other

-representative of the University of Cincinnati videotape

-I consent to the taping/photographs and release the Un iversity of Cincinnati, its authorities and personnel fr om any

-responsibility in the taking of my picture.
-I realize that , . , , , , , , , , , , , , , , , , , ,

-faculty of the Physical Therapy Program and consent to ses.
-I know

-that I will receive no payment for this video/these pictu ires.
+give my consent to he che University of Cincinnati videotape/photograph me on (as taping/photographs and release the University of Cincinnati, its authorite the taking of my picture.
+I realize that the videotape/these pictures may physical Therapy Program and consent to its/their use for educational arreceive no payment for this video/these pictures. ies, and personnel from any responsibility in be shown to students and/or faculty of the

 Print Name DPT Class

 Signature Date

+Witness Date